 "Mr. Oder has an encyclopedic knowledge of the borough..."

-(Above left, a view of one of the city's best blocks: S. Portland Avenue in Fort Greene.
-At right, a view of the Pratt campus and its sculpture garden.)
+(Above left, one of the city's best blocks: South Portland Avenue in Fort Greene.
+At right, a view of the Pratt Institue campus and its sculpture garden.)

-Brooklyn would be the nation's fourth-largest city if it went independent.
-On these tours, you learn why Brooklyn was (and remains) important, learn about its heyday and decline, explore its fascinating and uneven recovery, and witness its diversity.
+Brooklyn would be the nation's fourth-largest city if it were independent.
+When you visit Brooklyn with me, you learn about the ebb and flow of Brooklyn history, especially its fascinating and uneven rebirth, and witness its diversity, complexity, charm, and challenges.